 Books.
 As in Experiment 1, we sent home a children’s book to ensure that all participants had at least some exposure to the familiar animals and auditory cues.
 Since, in Experiment 2, we were interested in the natural animal vocalizations and not the names/lexical sounds, only the “push-and-play” Sounds on the Farm book was used.
 Instructions given to the parents were the same as in Experiment 1, and the book was sent home a week before the visit.

 Procedure.
 Experiment 2 consisted of one visit.
 Each child saw 35 trials, consisting of three trial types (Figure 1).
-The 16 Familiar Animal Vocalization trials and 8 Disambiguation trials were identical in structure to Experiment 1.
-However, on 6 Retention trials, the two novel animals were presented side by side, with each serving as the target three times.
+The 16 Familiar Animal Vocalization trials and 8 Novel Animal Vocalization trials were identical in structure to Experiment 1.
+In addition, on 6 Retention trials, the two novel animals were presented side by side, with each serving as the target three times.
 The same coding and speed/accuracy measures were used as in Experiment 1.